 o) Internal Reform: We support internal democratic reform of the ALP; including a direct role for union members in supporting particular policies and platform items; as well as direct election for ALP National Conference delegates; actual adherence to State and National Platforms; and a ‘mixed model’ for election of the Party Leader which may include rank and file, Parliamentary Labor and trade union components.
 We also support the establishment of a ‘progressive public sphere’ in this country, including (for our part) ALP related forums, and policy and ideas conferences and publications which are inclusive, authentic, progressive, and which accommodate difficult debates.

-p) Strategic industry policy: We support an active industry policy aimed at the maintenance of ‘strategic industries’ with ‘strategic capacities’ in Australia; including through automotive production, shipping-construction and also defence industries. (but not for export to aggressor nations) Said industries can also involve high wage, high skill labour.
+p) Strategic industry policy: We support an active industry policy aimed at the maintenance of ‘strategic industries’ with ‘strategic capacities’ in Australia; including through automotive production, shipping-construction and also defence industries. (but not for export to aggressor nations; or states which would repress their own populations) This means a public investment rather than a public subsidy or handout.
+And it could create the basis for a more-independent foreign policy as well.
+Said industries can also involve high wage, high skill labour.
 And there are a variety of potential models, including joint multi-stakeholder co-operative-state ventures – involving workers, regions and government.
 This ought also be supported by attempts to emulate Denmark's success in related Education and Training.

 q) Multilateral Disarmament and Peace: At the same time we support a policy of realistic multilateral disarmament with the aim of freeing resources for purposes which meaningfully improve peoples’ material; quality of life